 Action script with a validation trigger

-This example script verifies that an asset satisfies specific criteria, such as having required fields or valid relationships, before allowing it to be saved or published.
-The script is connected to a validation trigger that checks data integrity before committing changes.
+This example shows an action web script that verifies that an asset satisfies specific criteria, such as having required fields or valid relationships, before allowing it to be saved or published.
+The script is connected to a validation trigger that verifies data integrity before committing changes.

 -